Robert Burns's diamond point engravings: Globe Tavern, Dumfries

 At the Globe Inn, Dumfries, in an upstairs bedroom a number of windowpanes were inscribed, two genuine ones remaining.
 One pane has a stanza from "Lovely Polly Stewart." whilst the other has a variant on "Comin Thro the Rye."

 Three verses of "Lines Written on Windows of the Globe Tavern" were also present with at least the first stanza of "At the Globe Tavern."

 The following stanza is said to have been written on one of the window panes after he was told by the Excise authorities that his duty "was to act, not to think":

 The three missing panes were sold by the pub's owner in the 19th century and a later attempt to buy them back was not successful.
 Exact replicas of the missing lines have been put back in place in 2011.
 The original windowpanes are kept at the Burns Birthplace Museum at Alloway who do not wish to give them up.

 James McKie records that Mrs Ewing, landlady of the 'Globe', presented a pane to Mr John Thomson of Lockerbie and that he later presented it in 1824 to Mr John Spiers of Glasgow.
 In 1874 this was in the possession of Mr. David Dunbar, author, of Dumfries.
 Mr William Nelson of Edinburgh at one time owned The Globe and the stanza on the pane was at that time from "Sae Flaxen were her Ringlets":

 King's Arms, Dumfries

 This inn was used by Burns when he had business in the town and was of a somewhat 'aristocratic' nature.
 Burns inscribed these words on the window of the King's Arms Tavern, Dumfries, as a reply, or reproof, to some swells who had been witty and disrespectful about excisemen or gaugers:

 Annan, Dumfrieshire

-Burns lodged at Thomas Williamson's home whilst on excise duties and Miss Harkness, Williamson's grand-daughter, recalled that he left inscriptions on some of the window panes.
+Burns lodged at Thomas Williamson's home whilst on excise duties and Miss Harkness, Williamson's granddaughter, recalled that he left inscriptions on some of the window panes.